juantronn11/grid_game/README.md

 - Download PDF of the completed grid
 - Request more squares if you hit the per-player limit
 - Two-way chat with the game host
-- **Live Scoreboard** -- View real-time scores for linked NFL/NCAA games directly on the grid
+- **Live Scoreboard** -- View real-time scores for linked games directly on the grid (NFL, College Football, NBA, Men's/Women's College Basketball, MLB, College Baseball)
+- **Nickname support** -- Use any name or nickname when joining; real name not required
 - **Quarterly Results** -- See who won each quarter as it happens
 - Player names restricted to letters, numbers, and spaces only
 - Duplicate name protection via phone number

 ### For Game Hosts
-- Choose a custom 6-character Game Code or auto-generate one
+- Choose a custom 6-character Game Code or auto-generate one (8 characters)
 - Set team names, square price, payout info
 - Add payment methods (CashApp, Venmo, etc.)
-- **Live ESPN Tracking** -- Link your grid to a real NFL or College Football game for automatic scoring
+- **Live ESPN Tracking** -- Link your grid to a real game for automatic scoring; supports NFL, College Football, NBA, Men's/Women's College Basketball, MLB, College Baseball
+- **Date picker** -- Browse scheduled games on any date (past or future) when setting up tracking
 - Set max squares per player
 - Lock/unlock the grid manually or by auto-lock time
 - Release numbers when ready